apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 #.
 Click Create.

-Reconfiguring Networks in VMs
+Reconfiguring Networks in instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CloudStack provides you the ability to move VMs between networks and
+CloudStack provides you the ability to move instances between networks and
-reconfigure a VM's network.
-You can remove a VM from a network and add
+reconfigure an instance's network.
+You can remove an instance from a network and add
 to a new network.
 You can also change the default network of a virtual
 machine.
 With this functionality, hybrid or traditional server loads can
 be accommodated with ease.